mcharouk/aws/DevelopingOnAWS/Synopsis.md

 * Attribute read and write permissions (ability to read or write user attributes from your specific application)
 * Token expiration and revocation
 * Authentication flows
+  * public client (no secret required) to interact with Cognito
+  * confidential client (client secret required)
+  * client secret (a fixed string that your app must use in all API requests to the app client)

+ ### Scopes

+ * scopes are linked to an app client, not possible to associate a user or a group to a scope.
+ * scopes can seggregate permissions between applications, not end-users.

 # Module 13 : Devops